 After your transplant

 Follow-up care.
 Your doctor will update your primary health care provider about your progress and give recommendations for your care at home.
-In addition, a certified transplant nurse coordinator will provide follow-up care for many months, and answer your questions and communicate with you and your primary health care provider.
+In addition, a certified transplant nurse coordinator will provide follow-up care for many months, answer your questions, and communicate with you and your primary health care provider.